 1. What is a family health team?

-The Ontario Ministry of Health and Long-Term Care provides this definition of a Family Health Team: “A Family Health Team is an approach to primary health care that brings together different health care providers to co-ordinate the highest possible quality of care for you — the patient.”
+A Family Health Team is an approach to primary health care that brings together different health care providers to co-ordinate the highest possible quality of care for you — the patient.

 2. What is primary care?

-Primary health care is your first point of contact with a doctor, nurse practitioner or health care team member.
-Primary health care includes, but is not limited to: disease management and prevention, acute care and health promotion.
+Primary health care is your first point of contact with a doctor, nurse practitioner or healthcare team member.
+Primary healthcare includes, but is not limited to: disease management and prevention, acute care and health promotion.

 3. What type of health care providers work at our family health team?